 Apple’s iPhone took Blackberry’s smartphone crown and crushed the former leader into the ground by building a simpler product.

 Although Blackberry’s tiny hardware qwerty keyboard looked like a killer feature — and clearly was important to many users — Apple realised most people don’t use smartphones that way.

 Likewise Apple’s first iPad beat Microsoft’s earlier tablets by doing away with the hardware keyboard.
-Leaving out the keyboard cut weight, cost and complexit
+Leaving out the keyboard cut weight, cost and complexity.

 Apple didn’t just leave out hardware components, it made a fetish of reducing software user complexity.